makesmatheasy/makesmatheasy-documentation/docs/general_maths.md

 ---

 In This Section there are many tools which can be used to solve basic math problems and they are :
+## Multiplication Table Tool
-- Multiplication Table Tool :  This can be used to generate table of any number
+- This can be used to generate table of any number
 <div class="container my-3 row">
 <div class="col-md-6" >
 <img alt="unit converter" class="tools_screenshot img-fluid" src="../public/images/general%20math/multiplication_table.png" >
 </div>
 </div>

+## Divide Tool
-- Divide Tool : This can be used to divide numbers as well as variable equations along with the steps and also provides divisiblity check.
+- This can be used to divide numbers as well as variable equations along with the steps and also provides divisiblity check.
 <div class="container my-3 row">
 <div class="col-md-6" >
 <img alt="unit converter" class="my-2 tools_screenshot img-fluid" src="../public/images/general%20math/../general%20math/Division.png" >
 <img alt="unit converter" class="my-2 tools_screenshot img-fluid" src="../public/images/general%20math/../general%20math/Division_2.png" >
 </div>
 </div>

+## Multiply With Steps
-- Multiply With Steps : Its a basic tool that will generate all the steps while multiplying two numbers
+- Its a basic tool that will generate all the steps while multiplying two numbers
 <div class="container my-3 row">
 <div class="col-md-6" >
 <img alt="unit converter" class="tools_screenshot img-fluid" src="../public/images/general%20math/../general%20math/multiplication_table.png" >
 </div>
 </div>

+## RoundOff
-- RoundOff : Used to round-off any number with specified place of round-off like : Ones, Hundereds, Thousands etc
+- Used to round-off any number with specified place of round-off like : Ones, Hundereds, Thousands etc
 <div class="container my-3 row">
 <div class="col-md-6" >
 <img alt="unit converter" class="tools_screenshot img-fluid" src="../public/images/general%20math/../general%20math/roundoff.png" >